 Separate analyses of baseline characteristics and safety analyses in subgroups of interest may be conducted based on feasibility, sample size, and data availability.
-These analyses will be performed for all subgroups listed in Section 9.2.3.
+These analyses will be performed for all subgroups listed in Section 9.2.3 as applicable to each age group.
 For each subgroup, a new set of ATT weights will be generated in the comparison with contemporary vaccinated and unvaccinated controls, and analyses will be conducted as described above.